|

 And we're glad they were excited to be with "...brethren who are thirsty for Masonic knowledge!"
 Does this mean that they've got no one like that in their Vulcan lodge?
 Or perhaps, since both organizations are simply playing make-believe, they want to learn about the 'real thing'?

-'shuck and jive'.
+Also, as we noted when we'd added their story to this site originally, "affiliated with PHA but not a member of PHA" is just more 'shuck and jive'.
 At the time, there were comments made to various Masonic discussion venues asserting that my remarks here were racist.
 Perhaps the individual making such charges would care to complain to the MWPHGL of Massachusetts where I've held membership in African Lodge #459 for more than a decade?
 (Talk is cheap, boys!
 You visited a meeting with black men.
 Wow!
 What a big deal.
-You obviously think this is a big deal.
+You obviously think this is something special.
 For some of us, living racial equality is just an everyday part of our lives and nothing noticeable or out of the ordinary.)
 And one would wonder why a Grand Lodge would make me their representative to a MWPHGL if, in fact, the charge of racism had even the slightest shred of truth.
 The Vulcanites want to make a big deal out of a visit with a couple of people from another race: bully for them.
-However, the regular MW Prince Hall Grand Lodge of Alabama would have nothing to do with EITHER the Vulcans OR the Sons of Light!Working on pages involving counterfeit Freemasonry (or, as these kiddies like to call it, "Free-Masonry") really and truly is hysterically funny.
+However, the regular MW Prince Hall Grand Lodge of Alabama would have nothing to do with EITHER the Vulcans OR the Sons of Light!

 In November, 2008, the Vulcanites - exhibiting what they apparently thought was 'Masonic behavior - chose to publish all sorts of personal information about me on their blog.
 It's something that one might expect from the anti-Masonic crowd but apparently those involved in this 'Vulcan Lodge' feel that such behavior is appropriate for them too.
 Sure, they feel badly that their little charade had been exposed to the light of day but is putting an individual's personal information (address, phone, etc.) on the web for all to search an appropriate reaction?
-What happens if YOU fall out of grace with them.
-Will they then throw flaming paper bags on your porch or something?
+What happens if YOU fall out of grace with them?
+Will they then throw flaming paper bags filled with do-do on your porch or something?

 That's the way it is with counterfeits, though: they moan and groan when facts are presented but rather than address them forthrightly, they respond with personal attacks on the individual, complete with horrid spelling and bad syntax!
 Just watch them: you'll see.